 The Run/Stop button starts and stops the sieving action.
 The "Run" LED light is on when the AutoSiever is running.
-If "Stop" is pressed during a sequence, the AutoSiever will abort the test.
-If "Start" is pressed again, another sequence will be initiated from the beginning.
+If this button is pressed during a sequence, the AutoSiever will abort the test.
+If pressed again, another sequence will be initiated from the beginning.